 I may say to myself that I’d like to work more with live musicians or perhaps not include too much spoken-word but these loose rules are never set in stone.
 I prefer to allow the music to flow completely naturally.
 Time will tell…

-The Electricity Club gives its sincerest thanks to ALAN WILDER
+ELECTRICITYCLUB.CO.UK gives its sincerest thanks to Alan Wilder

 RECOIL open the Vintage Festival Electronic Revue at the Royal Festival Hall on Friday 29th July 2011.
 Please note that the performance will start promptly at 6.30pm.
-Also on the bill are HEAVEN 17 plus special guests, THOMAS DOLBY, ONETWO, MIRRORS and MOTOR.
+Also on the bill are HEAVEN 17, ONETWO, MIRRORS and MOTOR.